-Focus on a long-term relation with your CT supplier
+Focus on a long-term relationship with your CT supplier

-A flexible CT system manufacturer that is at your disposal for any follow ups whether its technical support or after sales service, should be on top of the list of your requirements.
-X-Ray micro tomography being a very complex technology, your business will most definitely need support by an experienced engineering staff.
-Depending on how special or customized the system is, the day-to-day usage can be critical if your operators aren’t dully trained.
+A flexible CT system manufacturer that is at your disposal for any follow-ups whether it's technical support or after-sales service, should be on top of the list of your requirements.
+X-Ray micro tomography being a very complex technology, your business will most definitely need support from experienced engineering staff.
+Depending on how special or customized the system is, the day-to-day usage can be critical if your operators aren’t fully trained.

 Look beyond cost efficiency

-We want performance whether it’s regarding ease of use, rapidity and image resolution.
+We want performance whether it’s regarding ease of use, rapidity, and image resolution.
 As mentioned above, the system’s capabilities are chosen accordingly to your applications and the type of part you need to inspect.
-Unfortunately, technical features can usually be misleading and a better support by your CT manufacturer for a cost efficiency analysis will give you a clear & objective vision prior purchase.
+Unfortunately, technical features can usually be misleading and better support by your CT manufacturer for a cost-efficiency analysis will give you a clear & objective vision prior to purchase.